 5-year milestone in an Automotive Industry (WOW – I finally would say that).
 Actually, it wasn’t my very first job and to be honest, I don’t have any single idea about cars.
 During my panel interview with 13 panelists – I vividly remember how I answered them when they asked me, where do you see yourself 5 years from now?
 Isn’t it too upfront to tell them that I wanted to become a manager in that given time frame?
 Hmm, so I played safe, answered them with, in 5 years, I already earned a Master’s Degree in Business Administration (still in the process), a management position (maybe not) and to grow and enhance my knowledge and skills in this company (true, I am here until today though).

 Let me incorporate those humble beginnings, they said, we are not here without those years of bittersweet hurdles.
 I agree.
-5-year milestone is something to look back.
+A 5-year milestone is something to look back on.
 Imagined, 5 years – something to be celebrated about.
 I was so happy that I came this far (is this far enough?)
 Yes, for me!
-I will elaborate it further, why I stayed for a long time when I saw it as a half empty glass?
-It was mainly because I need to fulfill what I had promised.
+I will elaborate it further, why did I stay for a long time when I saw it as a half empty glass?
+It was mainly because I needed to fulfill what I had promised.
 That was to send my siblings to college.
 OMG, goosebumps again, can’t get away from strong emotion of fulfillment.
 She graduated a year ago.
 Enough, dear self.
 I can no longer hold my tears, so emotional.

 The long bittersweet hurdle story started year 2009, ended 2013, started 2014 and still in long string, no ending – in a continuous queue of work-life process.